 Does anyone eat normally?
 Is anybody truly happy with their body weight, shape or size?
 Statistics suggest that the answer to both questions is very few.
-We live in a culture obsessed with food, health and body image, and yet there is so much unhappiness and disatisfaction in these areas.
+We live in a culture obsessed with food, health and body image, and yet there is so much unhappiness and dissatisfaction in these areas.

 So how can I help you?
 I have trained with the National Centre for Eating Disorders (NCFED) and King’s College IoPPN specifically to work with those coping with, or worrying about eating disorders in themselves or a loved one.
 This includes anorexia nervosa, bulimia nervosa, binge eating disorder, compulsive eating or over-exercising, but also any other type of issue related to food, eating or body image.
 When seeking help for an eating disorder it is advisable to find a therapist with specialist training, who will help you or your loved one to address all the relevant factors whilst also being aware of medical or physical risks, and having a good understanding of nutrition.
 Addressing food and body-related problems means addressing mindset, thinking styles, behaviours, relationships, physical symptoms and nutrition, to name just a few.
 I will assess your circumstances and presenting issues in detail and suggest a pathway for working together, or for signposting to other specialist services should it be necessary.

 My NCFED training also provides me with a helpful framework for helping those dealing with obesity and food related problems including compulsive, disordered, selective or binge eating.
-Again I will assess your situation in detail and suggest a plan to help you achieve your aims.
+Again, I will assess your situation in detail and suggest a plan to help you achieve your aims.
 The plan may consist of cognitive and behavioural work to address problem habits, advice for nutritional rehabilitation, motivational work and hypnosis to support mindset changes.
-I am trained in authoritarian and motivational approaches to weight loss and have helped many people to eliminate unhealthy beliefs and behaviours around food and eating, leading to better health, without resorting to any faddy or unhealthy diets.
+I have helped many people to eliminate unhealthy beliefs and behaviours around food and eating, leading to better health, without resorting to faddy or unhealthy diets.

 Please get in touch to ask me how I can help you.